bitnami/readme-generator-for-helm/README.md

 All the tags as well as the two initial `#` characters for the comments style can be configured in the [configuration file](#configuration-file).

+> [!IMPORTANT]
-> IMPORTANT: tags' order or position in the file is NOT important except for the @section tag.
+> tags' order or position in the file is NOT important except for the @section tag.
 The @section that will include in the section all the parameters after it until a new section is found or the file ends.

 The `modifier` is optional and it will change how the parameter is processed.
 Several modifiers can be applied by separating them using commas (`,`).
 When affecting the value, the last one takes precedence.